Single Procurement Document (SPD)

 You will use your SPD response to indicate whether your organisation can meet the requirements of the procurement exercise.

 The SPD questionnaire is a self-declaration form which means bidders do not need to provide any evidence upfront unless there are clear reasons for doing so.
+Evidence may be requested from the successful bidder(s) at the end of the first stage of a two stage procedure, and is requested prior to awarding the contract.

 The SPD was introduced to:

-• ensure a consistent process;
+• ensure a consistent process

-• reduce supplier workload;
+• reduce supplier workload

 • remove barriers to bidding, especially for small suppliers.